Annual Technical Report 2004 on Patent Information Activities submitted by Republic of Korea (SCIT/ATR/PI/2004/KR)

 Operation of the KIPOnet system

-Since the launch of the KIPOnet system, we have been providing a 24-hour emergency service aimed at stabilizing the server and network.
-To this end, we instituted a System Management Team, which regularly monitors the system and immediately recovers it when it fails.
-To improve the efficiency of the KIPOnet system, and for the convenience of applicants and clients, our on-line filing hours are from 8:00 a.m. to 9:00 p.m..
+Since the launch of the KIPOnet System, KIPO provides 24-hour emergency services aimed at stabilizing the server and network.
+KIPO instituted a System Management Team, which regularly monitors the system and immediately recovers from system failure.
+To raise the efficiency of the KIPOnet system, and for the convenience of applicants and clients, KIPO operates online filing from 8:00 a.m. to 9:00 p.m.

-For full operation of the KIPOnet system, we strengthened measures for preventing accidents, we constructed an around-the-clock monitoring system, and we continue to improve the performance of the system.
-We have assigned 88 worker-months to an outsourced system integration company for the running of the software and hardware.
-Aside from operating 46 subsystems related to functions such as e-filing, internal administration and the search system, the company also maintains the main server, the storage media and the network equipment.
+For the full operation of the KIPOnet system, KIPO strengthened its accident-prevention activities, constructed an around-the-clock monitoring system, and continued to improve system performance.
+An outsourced system integration company is assigned to the operation of application software and hardware.
+In particular, the company is operating 34 sub-systems, including e-filing, internal administration and search system, and maintain the main server, storage media and network equipment.

-In addition, to efficiently manage customers and promote various on-line services for the general public, we introduced a Call Center and a service for managing customer relations with respect to patents.
-Both services provide a single gate for guidance or professional counseling on IPR protection.
-As a result, we can accumulate the feedback of customers for better policies and IT strategies in the future.
+In addition, to efficiently manage its clients and promote various online services to the general public, KIPO introduced the patent-CRM (Customer Relationship Management) and began the operation of Call Center.
+Both provide a single window for guidance or professional counseling on IPR protection.
+As a result, KIPO can accumulate client feedback for better policies and IT strategies for the future.

 Our security system is based on the public key infrastructure for the encryption and decoding of applications.
-In addition, we have applied a single sign on the system for tighter security in accordance with the standardized Internet protocol called Directory Access Protocol.
+We have also applied a single sign-on system for tighter security in accordance with the standardized Directory Access Protocol.

 Collecting, acquisitions, preparation

-The IP Library archives patent documents such as bibliographic data, abstracts and full texts in a variety of media such as paper, microform and CD-ROM.
-The documents are obtained through an exchange agreement with 26 countries and four international organizations.
-The collection of patent documents includes 10,277 CDs, 276,562 films, 103,299 volumes of paper documents and 725 DVDs from the USPTO and WIPO.
+The IP Library archives patent documents worldwide such as bibliographic data, abstracts and full texts in a variety of media such as paper, microform, and CD-ROM.
+The documents are obtained through an exchange agreement with 21 countries, four international organizations, and one company.
+The collection of patent documents includes 18,870 CDs, 274,775 films, 28,208 volumes of paper documents and 3259 DVDs from the USPTO and WIPO.

-The library also possesses non-patent documents donated by or purchased from other sources.
-This material, which comprises 23,379 volumes and 500 periodicals related to science and technology, along with CD-ROMs of annual reports and statistics, is arranged by class or numerical order.
-All of this material can be searched by our examiners or by the public.
-An electronic database is provided at the Internet corner of the IP Library.
-The library also provides a service for purchasing copies of original electronic material such as electronic journals and e-books.
+The library also possesses non-patent literature donated by or purchased from other sources.
+This material, which comprises 26,359 volumes and 503 periodicals related to science and technology, along with CD-ROMs of annual reports and statistics.
+The collection is arranged by class or numerical order.
+All of these materials can be searched by KIPO's examiners or by the public.
+The electronic database is provided at the Internet corner of the IP Library.
+The library also provides a service for offering copies of original electronic material such as electronic journals and e-books.

 Interlibrary lending, resource sharing, networks of patent libraries in the country

-Since becoming a member of the Korea Institute of Science and Technology Information in 1978, we have had access to an interlibrary loan service and a document delivery service for a variety of IP-related publications.
+Since KIPO became a member of the Korea Institute of Science and Technology Information in 1978, it has been provided with an interlibrary loan service and document delivery service for a variety of IP-related publications.

 National Digital Science Library

-We also joined the National Digital Science Library, which is run by the Korea Advanced Institute of Science and Technology.
-This library gives us access to academic theses and scientific journals of 200 domestic libraries and information centers.
+KIPO also joined the National Digital Science Library.
+The Korea Advanced Institute of Science and Technology provides access to academic theses and scientific journals of 395 domestic libraries and information centers.

 Information services available to the public (including computerized services and search files contained in libraries remote from your Office and patent information posted by your Office on the World Wide Web)